-Due to the fact that there’s a lot of competition in the aviation industry, many airlines are slashing prices and making travel very affordable.
-To combat these low base fares, airlines have started to charge for checked bags, food, drinks, baggage and even advanced seat selection.
+There’s a lot of competition in the aviation industry forcing many airlines to slash ticket prices in order to make making travel more affordable.
+To combat these low base fares, airlines have started to charge for other services such as checked bags, food, drinks, baggage, and even advanced seat selection.

 These changes bring a significant amount of additional income to airlines.
 However, we are primarily concerned about the question of, “What do end-users think about this practice?”